linhduongtuan/Fruits_Vegetables_Classifier_WebApp/README.md

 And the original paper of the dataset was introduced by Horea Mureșan and Mihai Oltean (https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning)
 ## Neural Network used :
 EfficientNet family was introduced by a paper from Google Brain at https://arxiv.org/pdf/1905.11946.pdf And codes for the EfficientNet family were hacked by Ross Wrightman.
-Thank Ross for your fantastic work to create valuable models on PyTorch.
+Thank Ross for his fantastic work to create valuable models for image classification tasks on PyTorch.
 We can find the codes of Ross here: https://github.com/rwightman/pytorch-image-models and https://github.com/rwightman/gen-efficientnet-pytorch
 * You can download the trained weight of EfficientNet_B0 model [here](https://github.com/linhduongtuan/Fruits_Vegetables_Classifier_WebApp/blob/master/release/EfficientNet_B0_SGD.pth)